Hours & Location:

 The Department of Planning Development & Community Improvement reviews plans for residential, commercial, and industrial buildings.
 All plans are reviewed for zoning and building code compliance .
 During the actual construction process the staff provides specific inspections to assure compliance with the requirements of The Florida Building Code 5th Edition, Fire Codes and the City’s Land Use Regulations.
 If you are building a new home; fixing or remodeling your current home; installing new plumbing or heating/air conditioning equipment; starting or relocating a business; moving a structure; building a fence, storage shed, or repairing a sidewalk, PDC has just the permit you need to make sure that your project goes as smoothly as possible.

-Any requests for inspections called in by phone must be made prior to 5:30 pm the previous business day and using Online Portal until 9:00 pm.
+Any requests for inspections called in by phone must be made prior to 5:30 pm the previous business day.
 Inspections requested for Monday can be made until 9:00 pm Sunday.

 The following are to be considered “counter permits” and can be provided at our office or using our Online Portal; Residential AC change-outs, Water Heaters, Sewer replacement, Residential roof-over or re-roof, Electrical service or panel replacements of 200 amps or less, Electrical repairs, Pool pump replacements, Manufactured sheds and carports. *Proper documentation is required and all permits are considered provisional until approved by the Building Official.